 Principle 2: Accuracy

-By automating everything right, organizations can achieve new levels of accuracy.
+By focusing on automating everything right, organizations can achieve new levels of accuracy.

-It's important to note that improving accuracy through automation is predicated on automation solutions using mature data.
+It's important to note that gains in accuracy are predicated on automation solutions using mature data.
 Data quality, data governance and data management are vital to success

 Principle 3: Simplicity